Discover how to ‘Buy Now, Pay Later' with American Express Plan It Instalments

 Shop anywhere: Plan It can be accessed at any merchant that accepts American Express.
 In comparison, other BNPL plans (such as Afterpay) rely on businesses paying to offer the service, so there are limitations on accessing the retailer you want or getting the best deal.

 Ease of set up: Plan It is a built-in product feature, and it’s easy to set up in three simple steps via the American Express app and online account.

-Longer instalment plans: With Plan It, customers can opt for a timeline of up to 12 months to pay off a purchase.
-Amex says this feature enables cardholders to plan for making larger, ‘big-ticket item’, purchases.
+Longer instalment plans: With Plan It, customers can opt to pay over time, with a timeline of up to 12 months to make repayments.
+Amex says this feature enables Card Members to plan for making larger, ‘big-ticket item’, purchases.
 Conversely, Afterpay requires customers to make payment of an outstanding balance over 4 equal fortnightly payments.